 - Consult with the Financial Aid Office regarding how a reduced course load will impact the amount and application of federal and state financial aid grants.

 - Discuss the implications of a reduced load on their overall educational goals with their academic advisor and/or the Coordinator of Student Access Services.

 - Confer with Financial Services concerning how the accommodation will effect their financial obligation to the College.

-In the event a student approved for a reduced course load is required to verify full time status to a third party, such as a health insurance company, a request for a verification letter should be made to the Coordinator.
-Generally, the Coordinator will send a letter to the appropriate party explaining the student maintains full time status on a reduced course load as an accommodation to mitigate the barriers presented by a disability.
-It is important for students to note, the decision to maintain third party benefits for a student with full time status on a reduced course load rests solely with the third party.
-Skidmore's role is simply to verify that we are providing the student with full time status.
-In most cases our determination of full time status results in the preservation of third party benefits, but Skidmore is not responsible to guarantee this outcome.
+In the event that a student approved for a reduced course load is required to verify full-time status to a third party, such as a health insurance company, a request for a verification letter should be made to the Coordinator.
+Generally, the Coordinator will send a letter to the appropriate party explaining the student maintains full-time status on a reduced course load as an accommodation to mitigate the barriers presented by a disability.
+It is important for students to note, the decision to maintain third party benefits for a student with full-time status on a reduced course load rests solely with the third party.
+Skidmore's role is simply to verify that we are providing the student with full-time status.
+In most cases our determination of full-time status results in the preservation of third party benefits, but Skidmore is not responsible to guarantee this outcome.